we speak your language!”

 Factors: Inflammation of the eye tissues can cause watering, redness, light sensitivity, swelling, and eyelid retraction.
 In Graves’ disease, swelling of tissue in the eye socket can push the eye forward, causing the eye to swell and bulge.

 To do: An endocrinologist can diagnose, then help you restore and maintain thyroid function.
-Request a referral to an opthamologist for thyroid eye disease without delay.
-Tip: Avoid inflammatory foods, including nightshades, like white potatoes, tomatoes, tomatillos, bell peppers, eggplant and goji berries.
+Request a referral to an opthalmologist for thyroid eye disease without delay.
+Tip: Avoid inflammatory foods, including dairy products and nightshades, like white potatoes, tomatoes, tomatillos, bell peppers, eggplant and goji berries.
 Since tobacco is a nightshade plant, so don’t smoke!

 Factors: Dark circles and red puffy eyes are called ‘allergic shiners’, afflict both adults and children, and often run in families.
 Swelling, tearing, wiping, rubbing, blotting, scratching the eye area, and failure address specific allergens that trigger attacks are contributing factors.